The Devil whispered in my ear, “You’re not strong enough to withstand the storm.”

 What about the times when the storm rages against you and you fling your fists in the air and make no headway?

-What about the times when you are so beaten down and broken that not even your Instagram account can fake it anymore?
+What about the times when you are so beaten down and broken by fate that not even your Instagram account can fake it anymore?

 Unbelievers often watch Christians and see us make statements of strength, but live lives that are just as shattered as theirs.
 Our failure to acknowledge our failure leads them to dismiss us, along with our gospel, as either crazy or untrustworthy.
 I think the reason we make claims like this and attribute them to our faith is because we have a fundamental misunderstanding of what it means to be strong in the Lord.
 This misunderstanding leads us to trade the truth of the Bible for the lies of the world.